Health Care Benefits: Hawaii

 - Employers who violate Hawaii's Prepaid Health Care Act may be subject to significant penalties.
 See Enforcement.

 - Hawaii chose to establish a state-based Marketplace under the Affordable Care Act, but then switched to a federally facilitated Marketplace.
 See Health Insurance Marketplaces Under the ACA.

-- Same-sex marriage is legal in Hawaii.
+- Same-sex marriage is legal nationwide.
+Hawaii also recognizes civil unions.
 See Same-Sex Partner Benefits.